ireaneus/LivingWaters/src/data/blog-posts/InitialBibleStudy.md

 slug: bible-study-session1-2025
 publishDate: 2025-01-02
 author: "Dave Haines"
-description: "The start of the End Time study session 1 2025 (This needs work, it was not used for the real session 1 2025)"
+description: "The start of the End Time study session 1 2025 (This needs work, it was not used for the real session 1 2025) Galatians was done"
 label: note
 ---